non101240/thai-error-correct-paper/sections/Notes.md

 Compare the original evaluation to the re-run evaluations

 Verified
-experiments-result/004-getting-publication-again/correction/101-nothing/cunlp-v2-error/infer/on-test.report.json
+* experiments-result/004-getting-publication-again/correction/101-nothing/cunlp-v2-error/infer/on-test.report.json
-experiments-result/004-getting-publication-again/correction/101-nothing/cunlp-v2-error/infer/on-test.report.json.bak
+* experiments-result/004-getting-publication-again/correction/101-nothing/cunlp-v2-error/infer/on-test.report.json.bak

-Verified (Note there are some minor differences that can be ignored) experiments-result/004-getting-publication-again/correction/100-oracle/cunlp-v2-error/infer/on-test.report.json experiments-result/004-getting-publication-again/correction/100-oracle/cunlp-v2-error/infer/on-test.report.json.bak
+Verified (Note there are some minor differences that can be ignored)
+* experiments-result/004-getting-publication-again/correction/100-oracle/cunlp-v2-error/infer/on-test.report.json
+* experiments-result/004-getting-publication-again/correction/100-oracle/cunlp-v2-error/infer/on-test.report.json.bak

 Verified
-notebook/scripts/008-trainable-model-for-thai-error-correction/default/correction/on-test.report.json
+* notebook/scripts/008-trainable-model-for-thai-error-correction/default/correction/on-test.report.json
-notebook/scripts/008-trainable-model-for-thai-error-correction/default/correction/on-test.report.json.bak
+* notebook/scripts/008-trainable-model-for-thai-error-correction/default/correction/on-test.report.json.bak

 Verified
-experiments-result/004-getting-publication-again/correction/200-pythainlp/cunlp-v2-error/infer/on-test.report.json
+* experiments-result/004-getting-publication-again/correction/200-pythainlp/cunlp-v2-error/infer/on-test.report.json
-experiments-result/004-getting-publication-again/correction/200-pythainlp/cunlp-v2-error/infer/on-test.report.json.bak
+* experiments-result/004-getting-publication-again/correction/200-pythainlp/cunlp-v2-error/infer/on-test.report.json.bak

 Verified
-notebook/scripts/008-trainable-model-for-thai-error-correction/train-th1/correction/on-test.report.json
+* notebook/scripts/008-trainable-model-for-thai-error-correction/train-th1/correction/on-test.report.json
-notebook/scripts/008-trainable-model-for-thai-error-correction/train-th1/correction/on-test.report.json.bak
+* notebook/scripts/008-trainable-model-for-thai-error-correction/train-th1/correction/on-test.report.json.bak

 Verified
-experiments-result/004-getting-publication-again/correction/001-correction-hybrid/infer/on-test-t0.5.report.json
+* experiments-result/004-getting-publication-again/correction/001-correction-hybrid/infer/on-test-t0.5.report.json
-experiments-result/004-getting-publication-again/correction/001-correction-hybrid/infer/on-test-t0.5.report.json.bak
+* experiments-result/004-getting-publication-again/correction/001-correction-hybrid/infer/on-test-t0.5.report.json.bak

-BAD Not the same GLEU score
+Verified (Note there are some minor differences that can be ignored, value is updated in paper and GDrive)
-experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-test-t0.5.report.json
+* experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-test-t0.5.report.json
-experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-test-t0.5.report.json.bak
+* experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-test-t0.5.report.json.bak

 Verified
-experiments-result/004-getting-publication-again/correction/001-correction-hybrid/infer/on-oracle-test.report.json
+* experiments-result/004-getting-publication-again/correction/001-correction-hybrid/infer/on-oracle-test.report.json
-experiments-result/004-getting-publication-again/correction/001-correction-hybrid/infer/on-oracle-test.report.json.bak
+* experiments-result/004-getting-publication-again/correction/001-correction-hybrid/infer/on-oracle-test.report.json.bak

-BAD Not the same GLEU score as as 002-correction-hybrid-sentencepiece on-test-t0.5 experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-oracle-test.report.json experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-oracle-test.report.json.bak
+Verified (Note there are some minor differences that can be ignored, value is updated in paper and GDrive)
+* experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-oracle-test.report.json
+* experiments-result/004-getting-publication-again/correction/002-correction-hybrid-sentencepiece/infer/on-oracle-test.report.json.bak

-The results for the sentencepiece models are from the incorrect tokenization
+~~The results for the sentencepiece models are from the incorrect tokenization.~~ The sentencepiece score are now consistent (mostly) with the old results.

-## Backlog: Find the root cause of the sentence model not producing the correct evaluation in the rerun
+#### Sub-task 02: Find the root cause of the sentence model not producing the correct evaluation in the rerun

+Status: Done

+There are 2 issues
+1. Minor differences in the GLEU score, this is because of fixing bugs in the test set. the minor differences can be ignore as it does not change the overall conclusion
+2. WER can not be compared directly because of the sentence-piece limitation of automatic text preprocessing which results in some " " (spaces) tokens being removed.
+  * We are ignoring this for now.

+### Sub-task 04: Evaluate inference using WER

+Status: Done

+WER code in `notebook/scripts/018-wer-evaluation/WER.ipynb` notebook

+## Backlog: Trian sentence level error detection model for Thai UGWC

+Status Pending

+## Backlog: Fine-tune sentence and word level detection at same time (Conll)

+Fine-tune word-level detection after sentence-level detection

+Status: Pending

+## Backlog: Re-evaluate everything with the sentence-piece like post-processing

+Status: Pending

 ## Backlog: Fine-tune the detection threshold using the validation